MedPath

 NameTimeMethod

-Impulsivity (from ANT)Obtained from a test administered approximately 90 minutes after entering the classroom
+Impulsivity (From ANT)Obtained from a test administered approximately 90 minutes after entering the classroom

-Number of incorrect responses (responses made in the opposite direction to the direction of the target arrow)
+Number of incorrect responses (responses made in the opposite direction to the direction of the target arrow) Lower score indicates a better attention performance.
+Total range score: 0-38.

-Selective attention (from ANT)Obtained from a test administered approximately 90 minutes after entering the classroom
+Alerting Score (From ANT)Obtained from a test administered approximately 90 minutes after entering the classroom

-Orienting score (from ANT)Obtained from a test administered approximately 90 minutes after entering the classroom
+Orienting Score (From ANT)Obtained from a test administered approximately 90 minutes after entering the classroom

-Conflict score (executive attention) (from ANT)Obtained from a test administered approximately 90 minutes after entering the classroom
+Conflict Score (Executive Attention) (From ANT)Obtained from a test administered approximately 90 minutes after entering the classroom

 Trial Locations